-NB: an ACU Secretary of the Meeting Guidance booklet is available for reference purposes Technical Official: will receive training via the Chief Technical Officer at race meetings.
+NB: an ACU Secretary of the Meeting Guidance booklet is available for reference purposes - please contact the ACU Track Racing Secretary for further information.

+Technical Official: will receive training via the Chief Technical Officer at race meetings.
 May also attend Regional training seminars.